Uploading Files To ENA

 is done using your Webin submission account name and password.

 Your username resembles ‘Webin-XXXXX’.
 Register an account or reset your password at the Webin login page.

 There are a number of ways to accomplish the upload, detailed below:

-Files can be uploaded using the Webin File Uploader, a Java web start application downloadable from Interactive Webin or the below link.
-To use this program, follow the below instructions in video or text form:
+Files can be uploaded using the Webin File Uploader, a Java web start application downloadable from Webin Portal or the below link.
+To use this program, follow the below instructions in video or text format: